2796gaurav/mcpconn/plug_mcp_tutorial.md

 ## Final Thoughts

-`mcpclient` is a powerful, extensible bridge between your Python apps and the world of AI models.
+`mcpconn` is a powerful, extensible bridge between your Python apps and the world of AI models.
 Whether you’re building chatbots, automation tools, or research prototypes, it gives you a secure, unified, and future-proof foundation.

 ---